 The role of teacher beliefs, attitudes and behaviour when planning and delivering teacher training

-Most new teacher trainers begin with a workshop, seminar or very short course and we will concentrate on these shorter teacher education sessions in this online course.
-We will introduce you to key concepts and principles in the field, provide you with practical assistance in relation to methodology and materials, provide a framework for you to reflect on your role and responsibilities as a teacher trainer within your own working context, and prepare you to make the transition from teacher to teacher trainer.
+It is common for aspiring teacher trainers to begin their journey with a workshop, a seminar, or a brief training course.
+On this course, we will be primarily focussing on these shorter teacher education sessions.
+Our objective is to introduce you to key concepts and principles in the field, offer practical guidance on training approaches, methodology and materials, and provide a framework for reflecting on your roles and responsibilities as a teacher trainer within your unique professional context.

 Download course description